aisyahumairah/meeting-room-booking-system/docs/requirement/business-overview.md

 User records can be edited to update name, department, phone number, and role.
 Staff number and email address cannot be changed.
 Role changes are logged in the audit trail.

-Users with system activity (bookings, approvals, room management) cannot be deleted—they can only be deactivated.
+Users with system activity (bookings, room management) cannot be deleted—they can only be deactivated.
 Deactivated users cannot log in or manage bookings, but their existing bookings and historical data are preserved.
 Users with no activity can be permanently deleted after confirmation.

 ### Audit Trail

-The system maintains an immutable log of all significant events including authentication (login, logout, failed attempts, password resets), booking actions (created, edited, cancelled, approved, rejected), room management (created, edited, status changed, maintenance scheduled), user management (created, edited, role changed, deactivated, deleted), and system configuration changes.
+The system maintains an immutable log of all significant events including authentication (login, logout, failed attempts, password resets), booking actions (created, edited, cancelled), room management (created, edited, status changed, maintenance scheduled), user management (created, edited, role changed, deactivated, deleted), and system configuration changes.

 Each log entry records a unique event ID, timestamp, actor (who performed the action), action type, target entity, detailed changes (old and new values), and IP address.
 Audit logs cannot be edited or deleted—not even by System Administrators.